ThatXliner/ret/README.rst

 Now you just want to ``cd`` into all of the extracted files, run :code:`./configure && make && make install`.

-You could use ``Ret`` to get the names of the extracted files, just from the tarballs' names.
+You could use ``ret`` to get the names of the extracted files, just from the tarballs' names.
 Like this:

 .. code-block:: bash